-Resistant black nightshade plants have been successfully controlled in asparagus by mixing diuron (Karmex or Agpro Diuron 500) with the triazine herbicide.
-There are a number of other non-triazine residual herbicides that can be used in asparagus crops in rotation with terbuthylazine, such as bromacil (Hyvar X, and in Krovar 1 DF with diuron), methabenzthiazuron (Tribunil, Benz) and linuron (Afalon FL, Linuron 50 DF, Linex Flo).
-Depending on the weed species in which resistance develops, there can sometimes be cross-resistance from triazine-resistant weeds to herbicides, such as bromacil, and partially to linuron (Fuerst at al. 1986).
+Resistant black nightshade plants have been successfully controlled in asparagus by mixing the Group C2 herbicide diuron (Karmex, Pirate or Agpro Diuron 800) with the triazine herbicide, and this mixture of diuron and terbuthylazine is sold as Fenican.
+There are a number of other non-triazine residual herbicides that can be used in asparagus crops in rotation with terbuthylazine, such as bromacil (Uragan WG), methabenzthiazuron (Tribunil) and linuron (Afalon, Linuron 50 DF, Linex Flo, Liron, Linuron 400SC).
+Depending on the weed species in which resistance develops, there can sometimes be cross-resistance from triazine-resistant weeds to herbicides, such as bromacil (which is also a Group C1 herbicide), and partially to linuron (Fuerst at al. 1986).
 But when considering overall practices to avoid herbicide resistance occurring in any weed species, techniques for weed control other than just residual herbicides should also be used.
-For example, knockdown herbicides, such as clopyralid (eg Tango, Versatill, Void) and glyphosate, can be used at certain times during the year, as can cultivation.
+For example, knockdown herbicides, such as clopyralid (eg Versatill Powerflo, Void, Archer, Multiple) and glyphosate, can be used at certain times during the year, as can cultivation.
 These can help kill weeds that are not being controlled by residual herbicides.

 Other arable crops

 Another strategy would be to rely less heavily on triazine herbicides within pea and sweet corn crops.
-Suitable herbicides for controlling both triazine-resistant and susceptible black nightshade plants within peas include MCPB, bentazone, methabenzthiazuron and pendimethalin, though they would all need to be applied while the nightshade was young.
+Suitable herbicides for controlling both triazine-resistant and susceptible black nightshade plants within peas include MCPB, bentazone, methabenzthiazuron, pendimethalin and clomazone, though they would all need to be applied while the nightshade was young.

 Although dicamba is commonly used in maize crops for controlling triazine-resistant weeds, some cultivars of sweet corn are damaged by this herbicide.
-Likewise flumetsulam (eg Preside) is not registered for use in sweet corn, though nicosulfuron (eg Astound Ultra, Guardian) is suitable for this.
-Otherwise, the main herbicides suitable for use with triazines that would control black nightshade in sweet corn crops are the acetanilide herbicides at pre-emergence, which are acetochlor (eg Roustabout), alachlor (eg Corral), metolachlor (Dual Gold) and dimethenamid (Frontier), or bromoxynil (eg Emblem) at early post-emergence.
+Likewise mesotrione cannot be used, and neither is flumetsulam registered for use in sweet corn, though nicosulfuron (eg Astound Ultra, Guardian) is suitable for this.
+Otherwise, the main herbicides suitable for use with triazines that would control black nightshade in sweet corn crops are topramezone (Arietta), the acetanilide herbicides at pre-emergence, which are acetochlor (eg Roustabout), alachlor (eg Corral), S-metolachlor (Metoken Gold) and dimethenamid-P (Frontier-P), or bromoxynil (eg Emblem Flo) at early post-emergence.

 Although these strategies have concentrated mainly on black nightshade, they can be easily adapted for other species such as fathen if they should develop resistance in these situations.

-The assistance of colleagues in reviewing this strategy is gratefully acknowledged, especially Trevor Patterson.
+The assistance of colleagues in reviewing early versions of this strategy is gratefully acknowledged, especially Trevor Patterson.